-114. For each business you are providing evidence of investment in, you must supply the appropriate evidence from the lists below to prove that it is a UK business.
+114. For each business you are providing evidence of investment in, you must supply the

+appropriate evidence from the lists below to prove that it is a UK business.
 One piece of evidence from each of rows 1, 2 and 3 in the table should be provided for each business or company.
 The required evidence differs depending on whether you were self-employed or a director of the company.

+DI ease see table on next page.

-Please see table on next page.
+ease see table on next page.

 Type of business Self-employed applicants Directors of companies 1.
 Business premises in the United Kingdom Not all self-employed applicants will have a business office.
 If you had no business premises we will use your registration with HMRC to show that the business is based in the UK.
 Printout of a Companies House document showing the address of the registered office, or head office if it has no registered office, and your name, as it appears on the application form, as a director.
-2. Business has a United Kingdom bank account a) Personal bank statement showing transactions for your business; b) Business bank statement; or c) Letter from a UK bank confirming that you have a business and act through that bank. a) Company bank statement showing that the company has a UK account; or b) Letter from a UK bank confirming that the company has a bank account.
+2. Business has a United Kingdom bank account of which you are a signatory a) Personal bank statement showing transactions for your business; b) Business bank statement; or c) A letter from a UK-regulated financial institution, on the institution's headed paper, confirming that you have a business and act through that bank for the purposes of that business. a) Company bank statement showing that the company has a UK account; or b) A letter from a UK-regulated financial institution, on the institution's headed paper, confirming that the company has a bank account and you are a signatory of that account.
 3. Business must be subject to United Kingdom taxation You must be registered as self-employed for National Insurance (NI) assessment.
 You must supply one of the following: a) the welcome letter from HMRC; b) an HMRC Exception certificate; c) a copy of the NI bill from HMRC; or d) your bank statement showing that NI is taken by HMRC by direct debit.
 Business must be registered for corporation tax and you must provide documentation from HMRC) which confirms this.
 For exmple, form CT41G from HMRC or a completed HMRC tax return document showing the tax reference number for the company.
 If the reporting is done online, you should provide a printout of the form and sign it as correct.